kejsardamberg/ParallelJUnit/README.md

 ## LoadTest
 This annotation is for performance testing closer to LoadRunner/JMeter or equivalent tools.
 It enables ramp-up of load and holding a system under load for a longer period of time.
 The unit test method runs in concurrent parallel threads as with the other test types in this library, and the execution time for each individual method execution (for each iteration) can be assessed towards a set threshold.
-Using this test type the threadpool used is filled up again with a new execution when a test method execution is finished.
+Using this test type the thread pool used is filled up again with a new execution when a test method execution is finished.

 ![Screenshot](http://damberg.one/alster/work/paralleljunit/loadtest.jpg)